seqeralabs/wave-k8s-deployment/README.md

 * `AWS_EFS_VOLUME_HANDLE`: The AWS EFS shared file system instance ID e.g. `fs-12345667890`
 * `AWS_CERTIFICATE_ARN`: The arn of the AWS Certificate created during the environment preparation e.g. `arn:aws:acm:<YOUR REGION>:<YOUR ACCOUNT>:certificate/<YOUR CERTIFICATE ID>`
 * `AWS_IAM_ROLE`: The arn of the AWS IAM role granting permissions to AWS resources to the Wave service.
+* `SEQERA_CR_USER`: The username to access the Seqera container registry to providing the images for installing Wave service
+* `SEQERA_CR_PASSWORD`: The password to access the Seqera container registry to providing the images for installing Wave service

 ### Application deployment